neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

     sudo docker run hello-world

-If everything is done correctly, following message should be shown:
+If everything has been done correctly, the following message should be displayed:

     Hello from Docker!
     This message shows that your installation appears to be working correctly.